 About Masumi Cherrie

 MASUMI creates music with the intention of giving hope to others.
-Her visceral songs are written to console, but also to uplift her audience with lyrical messages that connect all of us through our shared struggles in this tumultuous world of constant conflict.
+Her visceral songs are written to uplift her audience with lyrical messages that console and also connect all of us through our shared struggles in this world of constant conflict.

 In 2014, MASUMI also toured in Japan performing her own music with band members Bruno Justi and Diego Ruvalcaba.
 The tour included the support of GRAMMY-nominated artist Nathan East.

 After the tour, MASUMI returned to California to perform at the 2015 NAMM Show, where she opened for the keynote speech by Moby.
 She has spent the remainder of 2015 recording her 2nd EP, which will release in 2017.